Eastern Temperate Forests: Flora

+Fauna

 Arboreal species are widely found in the region due to the high density of tree cover, providing a suitable habitat and food source for the animals; this includes birds and many ground squirrels.
 Migratory songbirds are common in the eastern temperate forests once the canopy opens up in the spring.
 Mammals that are native to the eastern forests are white-tailed deer, black bears, ground squirrels (gray squirrels and chipmunks), as well as red and grey foxes.
-Bird species include, the black-throated warbler, piping plover, and the yellow- breasted chat.
-Amphibious species that are common to the region are the American toad and the box turtle.
+Bird species include the black-throated warbler, piping plover, and the yellow- breasted chat.
+An amphibious species that is common to the region is the American toad and a reptilian species is the box turtle.

 White-tailed deer populations are very large across the eastern US, making it both a dominant and defining species.
 The white-tailed deer competes with other herbivores for limited food resources directly affecting the ecosystem, as well as indirectly affecting the area by altering habitats for small vertebrates and mammals.
-According to the Virginia Journal of Science’s research on white-tailed deer, deer are grazers primarily, feeding on the leaves of shrubs and such; however in the winter months they are found browsing the woody stems of shrubs and saplings.
+According to the Virginia Journal of Science's research on white-tailed deer, deer are grazers primarily, feeding on the leaves of shrubs and such; however in the winter months they are found browsing the woody stems of shrubs and saplings.
 White-tailed deer have four stomachs, each with their own specific digestive action.
 The complex breaking down of food allows the deer to eat woody plants and other things that most animals cannot digest.
-Areas with high deer populations, will see a dramatic shift in forest cover because small saplings and shrubs growth will be retarded on hindered due to their browsing habits.
+Areas with high deer populations, will see a dramatic shift in forest cover because small saplings and shrubs growth will be retarded and hindered due to their browsing habits.
 White tailed deer are polygamous; in the northern parts of the region they will mate in November and for more southern dwelling populations mating occurs in January.
 A female will give birth to one to three fawns, after a 6-month gestation period.
 After about 3 months, the young will leave their parents.
 White tailed deer typically live about three years but can live up to 15 years.
 White-tailed deer exemplify a "k-selection" species.
 They have long gestation periods, can reproduce more than once in a lifetime and are only a few offspring are produced at once.

 Endangered species

-The United States has more endangered species than all of the other continents combined, the Eastern Temperate Forest’s endangered and threatened species make up a little less than a quarter of that number.
+The United States has more endangered species than all of the other continents combined, the Eastern Temperate Forest's endangered and threatened species make up a little less than a quarter of that number.
 Endangered and threatened mammals (but not limited to) include, the Louisiana black bear, the red wolf, the Key deer, the eastern puma (cougar) the West Indian manatee, the North Atlantic right whale, the Mississippi sandhill crane, the piping plover, and the leatherback sea turtle.
 Endangered and threatened flowering/non-flowering plants include, the Virginia round-leaf birch, the Tennessee yellow-eyed grass, the Michaux's sumac, the Florida torreya and the Louisiana quillwort, among many others.
 The region is also home to the only two endangered lichen species, rock gnome lichen and Florida perforate reindeer lichen.